Backend Engines¶

 | Gradient-based optimizers | JAX or JAX-MD | Analytical jax.grad eliminates finite-difference overhead |

-Unit Conventions¶
+Unit conventions¶

 All engines accept parameters in canonical units (defined in